nithu0115/eks-logs-collector/README.md

 Download the tarball using your favourite Secure Copy tool.

 #### Example output
-The project can be used in normal or enable_debug(**Caution: enable_debug will prompt to confirm if we can restart Docker daemo which would kill running containers**).
+The project can be used in normal or enable_debug(**Caution: enable_debug will prompt to confirm if we can restart Docker daemon which would kill running containers**).

 ```
 # sudo bash eks-log-collector.sh --help